 If you have any concerns about Child Protection or Safeguarding, please speak to any member of the team:

 Mr J James - Executive Head & Safeguarding Team Member

 Mr T Mitchell - Head of School

 Miss K Stockwell - Child Protection Lead & PEO Lead

 Ms L Hall - Deputy Headteacher Designated Safeguarding Lead

 Mr P Labuschagne - Associate Leader – Site 2 & Deputy Designated Safeguarding Lead

-To view our Safeguarding policy, click here.
+To view our Safeguarding policy, click here and here for the addendum.
 To view our COVID19 policy Annex, click here.